 There’s water, water with lemon, water with lime, carbonated water, and seltzer water.
 All contain zero carbohydrates.

-And most importantly for this discussion, you can drink tea (all types) and coffee – as long as you drink them black.
+Most importantly for this discussion, you can drink coffee and tea (all types) – as long as you drink them black.
 Don’t like black coffee?
 That’s when you have to be very careful.

 Carbs and Coffee